Enjoy This Post? Share the Love!

-Travel safety-7 Tips on How to Avoid Being a Robbery Victim With fears now of terrorism, travelers may overlook the more likely possibility of property loss and theft.
+Solo Travel safety-7 Tips on How to Avoid Being a Robbery Victim With fears resulting from a global pandemic and infrequent, but still concerning, acts of terrorism, travelers may overlook the more likely possibility of property loss and theft.
 More often, petty crimes can occur.
 I learned my lesson on a joint work and pleasure trip.
 Read on to learn how to dodge wily thieves, It is true that with some thought robberies abroad can be more easily avoided.

-When I returned from my last trip abroad earlier this year, I had some updated thoughts.
+When I returned from my last trip abroad, I had some updated thoughts.
 (It is good to think how to use such tips at home.
 It is easy to be less watchful in familiar places.)

 Always consider your safety when you pick your lodging.
 Bear in mind that large hotels and chains tend to have security while even chic, small hotels may not.
 Think about these questions: